-Norton VPNThe user interface is immediately one of the simplest things you can imagine.
-The images below are screenshots of the Windows 10 user interface.
-There are not many frills - you can choose server location and switch the connection on and off.
-Under settings, you can pretty much not set anything - only if you need to connect to the most recently used server at device startup.
+Norton VPNs interface is immediately one of the simplest imaginable.
+The images below are screenshots of the interface on Windows 10.
+There are not that many frills - you can choose the server location and turn the connection on and off.
+Under settings you can virtually not set anything - only if you need to connect to the most recently used server when booting the device.

-Especially on the Danish server, the whole 321 Mbit went down in download speed and the 92 Mbit obtained via the USA is also absolutely acceptable.
-Both are at least more than sufficient for e.g. to stream in 4K.
-However, this test only shows what it looked like for a single user at that time, so other users may have a different experience.
-Of course, one will also be limited by the speed of one's own internet.
+Especially on the Danish server, it went strong with as much as 321 Mbit in download speed and the 92 Mbit obtained via the USA is also absolutely acceptable.
+Both parts are at least more than sufficient for e.g. to stream in 4K.
+However, this test only shows what it looked like for a single user at the time, so other users may want a different experience.
+You will - of course - also be limited by the speed of your own internet.

 Many use VPN to access Netflix USA, where there is more content than in Danish Netflix.
-The trick is to connect with a US IP address, so Netflix'believe' system, located in the United States.
+The trick is to connect with a US IP address, so Netflix'system "thinks" one is in the United States.

 However, I could not log in Netflix while I was connected to a Norton VPN server in the United States.
 Here I got a message that I was using VPN and therefore could not access.
 So you can't immediately see American Netflix with Norton Secure VPN.